In this article, we’re going to talk about how to stay motivated in nursing school.

 Is it something that you’re actually capable of and willing to work for?

-Don’t say you want to be a leading nurse at an NYU hospital if it’s not relevant to your desires and abilities.
+Don’t say you want to be a lead nurse/nurse leader at an NYU hospital if it’s not relevant to your desires and abilities.

 Finally, your goal needs to be time-based or else you’ll just keep procrastinating forever.